Stallapane/Portfolio-Projects/Cancer Incidence/readme.md

 - Conduct regional analyses or focus on specific cancer types.

 ## Acknowledgements
-The dataset used in this project was sourced from [insert data source here].
+The dataset used in this project was sourced from Kaggle.
 Special thanks to the creators of the dataset and the maintainers of the Python libraries used in this analysis.